Erlangen: Erlangen in the Kingdom of Bavaria

 In 1792 Erlangen and the Principality of Bayreuth became part of the Kingdom of Prussia.
-As Napoleon won the Battle of Jena and Auerstedt, the two principalities were brought under French rule as a province.
+During the War of the Second Coalition, Frederick III of Würrtemburg retreated to Erlangen after the French occupied würrtemburg.
+When Napoleon won the Battle of Jena and Auerstedt, the two principalities were brought under French rule as a province.
 In 1810 the principality of Bayreuth was sold to the allied kingdom of Bavaria for 15 million francs.
 In 1812 the old town and the new town - until then still called Christian-Erlang - were united to form one town, which received the name Erlangen.
 In the period that followed, the city and its infrastructure were rapidly expanded.
 Especially the opening of the Ludwig Canal and the railway connections as well as the garrison and the university gave important impulses for the urban development.

 Already with the Bavarian community reform of 1818, the city received its own administration, which was later called "free of district".
 In 1862 the district office Erlangen was formed, from which the administrative district Erlangen emerged.

 Weimar Republic

-After their defeat in the First World War, the antidemocratic parties NSDAP, DNVP and KPD also gained strong popularity in Erlangen due to high inflation, reparations payments and the world economic crisis.
+After Germany's defeat in the First World War, the antidemocratic parties NSDAP, DNVP and KPD gained strong popularity in Erlangen due to high inflation, reparations payments and the world economic crisis.
 A two-tier society was established, which was reinforced by industrial settlements.
 In the city council, state parliament and Reichstag elections, the SPD initially held a relatively stable majority of 40%.
 On the other hand, there were the parties of the centre and the right, whose supporters came from the middle class, the university and the civil service.
 The NSDAP was represented in the city council from 1924.
 Five years later, the Erlangen university became the first German university with its student representation controlled by the party, making it a centre of nationalist and anti-democratic sentiment.
 Many students and professors became intellectual pioneers of National Socialism.
 From 1930 onwards, the political situation escalated, fuelled by mass unemployment caused by the Great Depression.
 Both left and right unions organised marches and caused street fights.
 Despite the strong influx in popularity of the NSDAP, the SPD won 34% of the votes in the 1933 Reichstag election (average: 18.3%).